aangelisc/agnostic-sql-migrator/README.md

 Then finally an environment variable.

-Possible command line arguments are:
+Possible command line arguments/environment variables are:

 - ADAPTER - the type of SQL database you are targeting accepting values `postgres`, `sqlserver`, or `mysql` (defined by the type Adapters)
 - USER - the user on the database to login as